 Workplace makeover contest to offer $12,000 update

-Paul Valade/pvalade@dailyherald.comTamarack employees work in the conference room which was redone after winning the Daily Herald Office Makeover Contest.
+Paul [email protected] employees work in the conference room which was redone after winning the Daily Herald Office Makeover Contest.
 The Wauconda business received new light fixtures, paint, furniture and AV equipment.

 Start the conversation, or Read more at Daily Herald.